undoLogic/setupCase-boilerplate/launchPad/README.md

 ### GITHUB_HOST - Configure multiple projects on the same server

 Github does NOT allow (for security) to add mutliple SSH-KEYS to the same server.
 In order to setup multiple projects on the same server you need to create separate github hostnames to reference each project.
-- First create the new private/public file which will be used for this github project and rename it to the project name
+- First create the new private/public file which will be used for this github project and we are specifying the "-f ..." so we won't overright our original key pairs
 ```
 cd ~/.ssh
-ssh-keygen -t ed25519 -C "you@email.com"
+ssh-keygen -t ed25519 -C "you@email.com" -f id_ed25519_projectName1
-mv id_ed25519 project1.prv
-mv id_ed25519.pub project1.pub
 ```

 - Now create or edit your ssh config file